evidentlyai/evidently/docs/book/get-started/tutorial.md

 ![Failed tests](../.gitbook/assets/tutorial/test-notargetperformance-min.png)

-Just like with Reports, you can also combine individual tests and presets in a single Test Suite and use column generator to generate multiple column-level tests:
+Just like with Reports, you can also combine individual tests and presets in a single Test Suite and use column test generator to generate multiple column-level tests:

 ```python
 suite = TestSuite(tests=[